• Senior couple taking selfie

 Activity During Recovery

 Patients can usually return to light activities within a day, but it is important to avoid strenuous exercise, heavy lifting, or bending for at least a week to protect the healing eye.
 Normal hygiene routines, such as showering and washing hair after cataract surgery, can resume after the first day, though you should avoid getting water or soap directly in the eye.
 Many patients are able to drive again within a couple of days, once vision has cleared and the eye doctor confirms it is safe.
-Traveling, including flying, is usually permitted after your first follow-up appointment.

 Personalized Cataract Care After Surgery